 131. Attracts Love

 As Santana said, you attract what you need.
-The emotional intelligence needed to generate empathy and feeling of closeness is developed through meditation.
+The emotional intelligence needed to generate empathy is developed through meditation.
 What’s more, we are able to identify which person is the One.

 132. More Spirituality